dburl/openStockMachines/README.md

 >  If we find it relevant for the mankind, we start coding.

 > From your side :
-> - You can either cope up with nice idea to investigate
+> - You can either come up with a nice idea to investigate
 > - Help to implement on-going research direction
 > - Theoretically contribute to our knowledge base in areas of:
 >> 1. Trading